Tent and Footprint Cleaning and Care Instructions:

 877.554.8975 | support.bigagnes.com

-3. Be careful to insert each pole section into the next by hand, instead of allowing the shock cord to snap them together ensuring each pole section is fully seated.
+2.Assemble the pole.
+Be careful to insert each pole section by hand instead of allowing the shock cord to snap them together to ensure each pole section is fully seated.

 HELPFUL HINTS FOR TENT SET UP

 Our tents are easy to set up, but we suggest you practice once at home before using them for the first time to avoid late night bickering with tent mates while fumbling around in the dark.

 Before pitching tent, clear campsite of debris that may pierce tent floor.

 We recommend staking out all corners, vestibules and guylines to increase space and ventilation.
 Securely staking out your tent and all guylines is crucial to maintaining the structural integrity of your tent.

 Hang onto your stuff sacks or they’ll blow away and create backcountry litter.